GPUOpen-Tools/radeon_gpu_analyzer/README.md

 This product can be used to produce the following output:
 * AMD GPU ISA disassembly for different GCN generations
-* Intermediate langauge disassebly: AMDIL, HSAIL, DX ASM for DirectX shaders, LLVM IR for ROCm OpenCL, SPIR-V for Vulkan
+* Intermediate language disassembly: AMDIL, HSAIL, DX ASM for DirectX shaders, LLVM IR for ROCm OpenCL, SPIR-V for Vulkan
 * Compiled binaries
 * Performance statistics
 * Live register analysis (see http://gpuopen.com/live-vgpr-analysis-radeon-gpu-analyzer/ for more info)
 * Control-Flow graphs
 * Build errors and warnings

-The RGA package contains both a GUI app and a command-line exectuable.
+The RGA package contains both a GUI app and a command-line executable.

 The supported platforms by the **GUI app** are:
 * Vulkan - GLSL/SPIR-V as input, together with the Vulkan pipeline state, through AMD's Vulkan driver